rosk3r/console-database-of-employees/README.md

     Create a list of employees and an interface to work with them.

 The list of employees should:
-1) Allow adding, deleting employees
+- Allow adding, deleting employees.
-2) Linking an employee to a manager
+- Linking an employee to a manager.
-3) Sorting the list by last name, hire date
+- Sorting the list by last name, hire date.

 ---